Clarissa Doutherd

 Marcela Munoz

-Marcela Munoz a proud mother, survivor, warrior and a fighter for injustice.
-Marcela has been a member and leader in Parent Voices since the beginning off beginning of the fight to end Maximum Family Grant.
+Marcela Munoz is a proud mother, survivor, warrior, and fighter for justice.
+Marcela has been a member and leader in Parent Voices since the beginning of the fight to end Maximum Family Grant.
 She was active in the Parent Voices Hayward and has participated in PV activities for over a decade.

 Amber Ackerman